ddev/ddev/docs/users/cli-usage.md

 ### Database Imports

-Import a database with just one command; We offer support for several file formats, including: **.sql, sql.gz, mysql, mysql.gz, tar, tar.gz, and zip**.
+Import a database with just one command; There is support for several file formats, including: **.sql, sql.gz, mysql, mysql.gz, tar, tar.gz, and zip**.

 Here's an example of a database import using ddev: